 Accessing the New York Times

-On 28 March 2011, the New York Times began charging for unlimited access to its online content on its website and mobile applications.
+In 2011, the New York Times began charging for unlimited access to its online content on its website and mobile applications.
 (Announcement from the New York Times) University of Oregon users can continue to get online access to current Times content through the following resources, provided by the University of Oregon Libraries:

 - Factiva offers quick browsing of text versions of the current day's edition.
 Directions: In the "Free Text" search box, enter sn=New York Times.
 Change "Date" to "In the last day."
 Click on "Run Search."
 Your results appear 100 stories to a page.
 You can limit results in the left-hand "Discovery Pane."

 - LexisNexis offers full text searching of the Times from 1980 to the present.
 Directions: In "Specify Date," change to "Today."
 Click on "Search."

 In addition, the UO Libraries continue to subscribe to the print edition of the New York Times.
 These issues -- going back several months -- are located in the Knight Library, second floor, in the center of the Quiet Area.
 New York Times issues are shelved along with current issues of the Wall Street Journal, Oregonian, and the (Eugene) Register-Guard.

 Q. What are my options for accessing the New York Times?

 A. The Times allows users to access up to 10 articles on its website per month with no cost.
 The Top News section will remain free on smartphone and tablet apps.
 Beyond that, digital subscriptions are required.
 Subscribers to the print newspaper get free access via nytimes.com and smartphone and tablet apps.See the Times digital subscription page for details.

 Q. Do I have to wait to read Times articles in Factiva and LexisNexis?